ArchBlackKitten/Micpapalotlan/README.md

 File Manager (Dolphin): Configured with an editable location bar, hidden files shown by default, and icon view as the default, matching Windows Explorer.

+## 🦋 Licensing & Commercial Use

+**Micpapalotlan** is an open-source project available under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

+### For Open Source & Community Use

+The AGPL-3.0 license allows you to freely use, modify, and distribute this software, provided that any modifications or network services using it are also made available under the same license [citation:4][citation:8].
+This fosters collaboration and ensures that improvements benefit the entire community.

+- ✅ Free to use, modify, and share
+- ✅ Source code always available
+- ✅ Contributions must remain open (copyleft)

+### For Commercial & Private Use

+**Do you need to use Micpapalotlan in a proprietary, closed-source environment?** We offer **commercial licenses** designed for businesses that require:

+- 🔒 **Full privacy** – Keep your modifications proprietary without the obligation to disclose source code
+- 💼 **Commercial integration** – Incorporate into your own products and services
+- ⚖️ **Legal clarity** – Custom terms tailored to your specific needs
+- 🛡️ **Liability & warranty options** – Standard open-source licenses are provided "AS IS" without warranty [citation:1][citation:7]; commercial terms can include these protections
+- 📞 **Priority support** – Direct assistance from the creator

+Commercial licenses are available on a **monthly subscription basis**, with terms that can be customized to fit your business requirements.

+### 📧 Contact for Commercial Licensing

+If you're interested in a commercial license or have any questions about how Micpapalotlan can serve your business, please reach out:

+- **Email**: [Fuku.Cobweb160@passfwd.com]
+- **Subject**: "Commercial License Inquiry"

+We'll work with you to find a solution that protects your intellectual property while giving you the powerful tools Micpapalotlan provides.

+---

+*Micpapalotlan is committed to supporting both the open-source community and commercial enterprises.
+Your success is our success.* 🦋✨